Federal judge in Texas blocks Biden’s vaccine requirement for government workers

 “What is that limit?
 As the court has already noted, Congress appears … to have limited the President’s authority in this field to workplace conduct,” Brown wrote in his opinion.
 “For its part, this court will say only this: however extensive that power is, the federal-worker mandate exceeds it.”

 The ruling amounted to yet another blow to the administration’s most ambitious public health measures — its work to corral the pandemic through vaccinations.
-It is yet another vaccine requirement that has been invalidated by the actions of Trump and other Republican appointees.
+It is yet another vaccine requirement that has been invalidated by the actions of appointees of Trump and other Republicans.
+But it is likely not the final word. the Department of Justice filed an appeal to the ruling, and the case could at some point be heard by the Supreme Court.

+The requirement was expected to apply to more than three million federal employees, including the military, but not including USPS workers, as well as at least four million federal contractors.

 Federal workers faced discipline including potential termination for not complying, while contractors faced the potential of losing their government contracts.